A portrait of me by the inimitable Molly Crabapple.

 Who reads Pleasure-Seeking?

 Highly sophisticated perverts.
 People who want something fun to talk about at dinner parties.
 Intellectuals who refuse to be prudes.
-People unafraid to let their freak flag fly—and people who are afraid, but want to live vicariously through me.
+People who aren’t afraid to let their freak flag fly—and people who are afraid, but want to live vicariously through me.

 Wait, who are you again?